Jaaz7/dice-mania/README.md

 ## How To Play
   - The starting screen gives the user an option to read the rules.
   - Once this option is chosen, the player is prompted to charge their balance with the game's currency: tokens.
-  - Once the tokens are accepted, a message will indicate it was successfully sumbitted.
+  - Once the tokens are accepted, a message will indicate it was successfully submitted.
   - The player will then start the game.
 They will be prompted to pick their bet, their dice number and their play option.
   - The play options are "More", "Less", and "Same".
   - Once chosen, the dice will be rolled and it will be decided whether the player wins or loses.
 This completes a play.